AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 ## Conclusion

-Just by using structural graph information we were able to extract node embeddings which were incredibly useful in the downstream task of classifciation.
+Just by using structural graph information we were able to extract node embeddings which were incredibly useful in the downstream task of classification.
 Here you saw two node embedding algorithms - DeepWalk and Node2Vec.
 I hope that you have a better understanding of how these algorithms work, and how to apply them to the real-world graph datasets.
 Plus, we've covered a very important fundamental aspect of random walk, and its variant - biased random walk.
-These concepts are crucial in working with graphs data and you will ecnounter them in a lot of other papers.
+These concepts are crucial in working with graphs data and you will encounter them in a lot of other papers.
 In next blogs we'll keep exploring new graph ML algorithms, so stay tuned.